simonuwe/oracle-apex-json-region/docu/docu.md

 }
 ```
 When generating the UI the Oracle-specific attributes with names starting with "_" are ignored.
 The property "dbPrimaryKey" is ignored which is unfortunately part of "properties": {...}.
+Starting with Oracle 23.7 the JSON-schema looks a little bit different.
+For example it uses **oneOf** for not required properties and **"extendedType": "array"** for arrays.

-The "Lost Update Detection" of APEX does not work with the relational-duality-views.
+The "Lost Update Detection" of APEX does not work with the JSON-duality-views.
 This is caused by the property **_metadata.asof**, which changes on each select (it's the current SCN of the database), so the checksum of the data changes per select.

-The Workarround: **switch off "Prevent Lost Updates"**
+The Workarround: **switch off "Prevent Lost Updates"**.

 #### Validation of JSON-column with variable JSON-schema